-Best practice 3: Principal authorities should review their code of conduct each year and regularly seek, where possible, the views of the public, community organisations and neighbouring authorities.
+Best practice 3: Principal authorities should review their code of conduct each year and regularly seek, where possible, the views of the public, community organisations-and neighbouring authorities.-

-Best practice 4: An authority's code should be readily accessible to both councillors and the public, in a prominent position on a council's website and available in council premises.
+Best practice 4: An authority's code should be readily accessible to both councillors-and-the public, in a prominent position on a council's website and available in council-premises.-

-Best practice 5: Local authorities should update their gifts and hospitality register at leastonce per guarter, and publish it in an accessible format, such as CSV.-
+Best practice 5: Local authorities should update their gifts and hospitality register at leastonce per quarter, and publish it in an accessible format, such as CSV.

-Best practice 6: Councils should publish a clear and straightforward public interest testagainst which allegations are filtered...
+Best practice 6: Councils should publish a clear and straightforward public interest test-against which allegations are filtered.

-Best practice 7: Local authorities should have access to at least two Independent-Persons.
+Best practice 7: Local authorities should have access to at least two Independent- Persons.-

-Best practice 8: An Independent Person should be consulted as to whether to undertake aformal investigation on an allegation, and should be given the option toreview and comment on allegations which the responsible officer is minded to dismissas being without morit, vexatious, or trivial.-
+Best practice 8: An Independent Person should be consulted as to whether to undertake a formal investigation on an allogation, and should be given the option to review and comment on allegations which the responsible officer is minded to dismissas being without merit, vexatious, or trivial.

-Best practice 9: Where a local authority makes a decision on an allegation of misconductfollowing a formal investigation, a decision notice should be published as seen as possibleon its website, including a brief statement of facts, the provisions of the code engaged bythe allegations, the view of the Independent Person, the reasoning of the decision-maker, and any sanction applied.-
+Best practice 9: Where a local authority makes a decision on an allegation of misconduct-following a formal investigation, a decision notice should be published as-soon as possible-on its website, including a brief statement of facts, the provisions of the code engaged by-the allegations, the view of the Independent Person, the reasoning of the decision-maker,-and any sanction applied.-

-Best practice 10: A local authority should have straightforward and accessible guidance on its website on how to make a complaint under the code of conduct, the process for handling complaints, and estimated timescales for investigations and outcomes.
+Best practice 10: A local authority should have straightforward and accessible-guidance-on its website on how to make a complaint under the code of conduct, the process for-handling complaints, and estimated timescales for investigations and outcomes.-

-Best practice 11: Formal standards complaints about the conduct of a parish councillortowards a clerk should be made by the chair or by the parish council, rather than the clerk inall but exceptional circumstances.
+Best practice 11: Formal standards complaints about the conduct of a parish-councillor-towards a clerk should be made by the chair or by the parish council, rather than the clerk in-all but exceptional circumstances.

-Best practice 12: Monitoring Officers' roles should include providing advice, support_andmanagement of investigations and adjudications on alleged breaches to parish councilswithin the remit of the principal authority.
-They should be provided with adequate training, corporate support and resources to undertake this work...
+Best practice 12: Monitoring Officers' roles should include providing advice, support and-management of investigations and adjudications on alleged breaches to parish-councils-within the remit of the principal authority.
+They should be provided with-adequate training, corporate support and resources to undertake this work.-

 Best practice 13: A local authority should have procedures in place to address any conflicts of interest when undertaking a standards investigation.
-Possible steps should-include asking the Monitoring Officer from a different authority to undertake the investigation.
+Possible steps-should-include asking the Monitoring Officer from a different authority to undertake-the-investigation.-

-Best practice 14: Councils should report on separate bodies they have set up or which they own as part of their annual governance statement and give a full picture of their relationship with those bodies.
-Separate bodies created by local authorities should abide by the Nolan principle of openness and publish their board agendas and minutes and annual reports in an accessible place.
+Best practice 14: Councils should report on separate bodies they have set up or which-they own as part of their annual governance statement and give a full picture of their-relationship with those bodies.
+Separate bodies created by local authorities-should abide by-the Nolan principle of openness and publish their board agendas-and minutes and annual-reports in an accessible place.

-Best practice 15: Senior officers should meet regularly with political group leaders or groupwhips to discuss standards issues.-
+Best practice 15: Senior officers should meet regularly with political group leaders or group-whips to discuss standards issues.

-The LGA has committed to reviewing the Code on an annual basis to ensure it is stillfit for purpose.-
+The LGA has committed to reviewing the Code on an annual basis to ensure it is still-fit for purpose.